Frequently Asked Questions

 Only those who have completed their work in a timely manner will be listed in the printed program.
 If you cannot make the deadlines, you can only audit.

-In order to keep the conference’s character intact, it is the SAA’s policy to not permit remote participation.
-Due to the pandemic of Covid-19, this policy was suspended for the 2021 Annual Meeting.
-The 2022 Annual Meeting has a Virtual Pre-Conference on Wednesday.
+In order to keep the conference’s character intact, it is the SAA’s policy to not permit remote participation except for the special session(s) designated for remote participation.

 Postdoctoral members can propose to lead seminars and workshops.
 The deadline to apply is 15 February of the previous year.